-- Appraisal (September 2023) for the project issued by Jones Lang LaSalle (JLL) España, S.A, provided by a third party. - Construction Reports Progress (No. 1,2,3,4 and 6) issued by WSP Spain provided by a third party. - EUR€73.9m Facility Agreement provided by a third party. - Fixed Rate Letter provided by a third party. - Margin Letter provided by a third party. - Cost Overrun and Interest Shortfall Guarantee provided by a third party. - Credit Investment Memo provided by a third party. - Senior Loan Cash Flow Model
+- €73,000k Facility Agreement (October 2024) provided by a third party. - Valuation Advisory Report (September 2024) by Jones Lang LaSalle (JLL) España, S.A, provided by a third party. - Construction Reports Progress (No. 1) issued by WSP Spain provided by a third party. - Fixed Rate Letter provided by a third party. - Margin Letter provided by a third party. - Interest Shortfall and Required Equity Funding Guarantee provided by a third party. - Credit Investment Memo provided by a third party. - Senior Loan Cash Flow Model. - Mezzanine Facility Agreement provided by a third party.